 (Credit: Rose Bradshaw)

 • Stretch and challenge board.
-Although these seem to be more geared towards maths and science classrooms, there’s no reason that music teachers can’t do something similar.
+Although these seem to be more geared towards maths and science classrooms, there’s no reason why music teachers can’t do something similar.
 You could make it practical so that when students are doing group work, there could be a pack of extra tasks to try or questions to encourage them to try new musical ideas.

 • Ukulele corner.
-Most departments teach one or two particular instruments to whole classes.
+Most UK music departments teach one or two particular instruments to whole classes.
 These tend to be keyboards and ukuleles, but your school might teach ocarina, recorder or guitar.
-We used to have a ukulele corner (see right) with clear posters showing the chords and hand positions, enabling students to check their learning or to have an accessible resource if they were playing at lunchtime.
+We used to have a ukulele corner (see right) with clear posters showing the chords and hand positions, enabling students to check their learning and to have an accessible resource if they were playing at lunchtime.

 Ukulele corner